 - Limit the questionnaire to no more than 3 questions in order to provide enough time for discussion.

-- Consider having your teaching assistant or colleague facilitate this activity and discussion.
+- Sometimes, students may feel uncomfortable discussing feedback with the primary instructor.
+Consider having your teaching assistant or colleague facilitate this activity and discussion in order to increase student comfort.

 Framing the Feedback Activity